-In FY 2023, the Udall Foundation received an unqualified opinion from the agency's external financial auditors.
-The audit provides additional assurance to Udall Foundation leadership, its constituents, and

-Congress that the Udall Foundation's financial transactions and management practices are in keeping with established laws, regulations, and practices.
+In FY 2024, the Udall Foundation received an unqualified opinion from the agency's external financial auditor.
+The audit provides additional assurance to Udall Foundation leadership, its constituents, and Congress that the Udall Foundation's financial transactions and management practices are in keeping with established laws, regulations, and practices.

-Independent Auditor's Report (FY 2023)
+Independent Auditor's Report (FY 2024)

-The independent external auditors found the Udall Foundation's financial statements, including the accompanying notes, presented fairly in all material respects and in conformity with generally accepted accounting principles for Federal agencies.
-They identified no material weaknesses or significant deficiencies in internal controls.
+The independent external auditor found the Udall Foundation's financial statements, including the accompanying notes, presented fairly in all material respects and in conformity with generally accepted accounting principles for Federal agencies.
+The auditor identified no material weaknesses or significant deficiencies in internal controls.